-4.1.5.7 Bank of PS numbers
+4.1.5.9 Bank of PS numbers

 Users may change the default PS numbers inside MTLT if the pre-configured values have already been used in their system.
-PS numbers include hardware bit, software bit, status, packet rate etc. The two commands below are issued by user's ECU and sent to MTLT which is expected to change the corresponding PS values.
-Table 32 and Table 33 shows the format of these two commands.
+PS numbers include hardware bit, software bit, status, packet rate etc. The two commands below are issued by user's ECU and sent to MTLT, which will change the corresponding PS values.
+Table 41 and Table 42 shows the format of these two commands.
 MTLT will decode the two incoming packets and switch the default PS numbers to the values assigned by users.
-The new PS numbers will take effect after powering cycle.
+The new PS numbers will take effect immediately and but also can be saved in non-volatile memory by the command "Configuration Save" and will retain their values after powering cycle.

-Table 32.
+Table 41.
 The format of PS Bank0 command

 Bank0 payload contains 8 bytes and each of bytes is the newly assigned PS number to Get or Set commands.
-The values at byte 0, 2, 3, 4 are new PS numbers of algorithm reset, hardware bit, software bit and status.
+The values at byte 0, 2, 3, 4, 5 are new PS numbers of algorithm reset, hardware bit, software bit, status request, and HR acceleration.
 The remaining bytes are reserved.

-Table 33.
+Table 42.
 The format of PS Bank1 command

 Bank1 payload contains 8 bytes and each of bytes is the newly assigned PS number to set command.
-The values at byte 0, 1, 2, 3 are the new PS numbers of packet rate, type, digital filter and orientation.
-The remaining bytes, 4-7, are reserved.
+The values of bytes 0, 1, 2, 3, 4 are the new PS numbers of packet rate type, digital filter, orientation, user behavior and algorithm control.
+The remaining bytes, 5-7, are reserved.